hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 ## Brush

 The last way that you can make your plots interactive is with brushing.
-Perhaps you notice a cluster of points in one part of your scatter plot that you'd like to investigate further.
+Perhaps you notice a cluster of points in one part of your scatterplot that you'd like to investigate further.
 Brushing allows you to **use a rectangle to select the points that you would like to interact with**.
 We need a make a few changes to our UI to accommodate brushing:

 On the UI side: